joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Onboarding.md

 ### Remember to practice self-care

-Make sure you take breaks if you feel overwhelmed or tired, specially if this is your first remote job.
+Make sure you take breaks if you feel overwhelmed or tired, especially if this is your first remote job.
 Remember stretch your legs, drink some water, and disconnect when necessary.
 Try to establish a healthy routine that will empower you to work in a way that enables you to deliver the best results.

 ---

 # UX Buddy tasks
 - [ ] Invite new team member to the product stage Slack channel.
-Check with your PM or ping People Ops.
 - [ ] Add new team member to the product stage daily stand-up bot (your team uses this to post daily updates including what you are working on and if you have any blockers, much like a regular stand-up but much easier than doing one in real life). `*`
-- [ ] Add new team member to product stage [async retrospective](https://gitlab.com/gitlab-org/async-retrospectives).
+- [ ] Add new team member to the product stage [async retrospective](https://gitlab.com/gitlab-org/async-retrospectives). `*`
 - [ ] Add new team member to the product stage weekly and monthly meetings. `*`
-- [ ] Invite new team member to a 1:1 repeating every Friday. `*`
+- [ ] Invite new team member to a 1:1 on their second week and repeating every Friday.
-- [ ] Create a Google Doc for 1:1 agenda items, share it with the new team member, and attach it to the 1:1 event.
+- [ ] Create a Google Doc for 1:1 agenda items ([template](https://docs.google.com/document/d/1sg4EtHBGTugxu-u2NSoH9LfE4zXT1ru1-Z3EiIXlohY)), share it with the new team member, attach it to the 1:1 event, and update the link

-`*` These are team meetings calendars for which everyone should be invited and allowed to edit.
-Check with `peopleops` if you need persmission to add the new joiner.
+`*` Check with your Product Manager or PeopleOps if you need permission to add the new team member.